-- Brainstorm the main parts of the story.
+- ➡ Brainstorm the main parts of the story.

 - Where is the story set?

 - Describe the hero.

 - What was the problem in the story?

 - What conflict arose in the story?

-- Was there a resolution in the story?
+- ➡ Was there a resolution in the story?

+- Use the storyboard template provided to make a storyboard

 - Divide the story up into parts and present it on a storyboard.
 Draw a picture for each part of the story and write a brief description underneath it.

 Remember to use speech bubbles and dialogue in your illustrations where necessary.